Rawang language

 Rawang, also known as Krangku, Kiutze (Qiuze), and Ch’opa, is a Sino-Tibetan language of India and Burma.
 Rawang has a high degree of internal diversity, and some varieties are not mutually intelligible.
-Most, however, understand Mutwang, the basis of written Rawang.
+Most, however, understand Mutwang (Matwang) as the standard dialect and the basis of written Rawang.

 Rawang is spoken in Putao District, northern Kachin State, in Putao, Machanbaw, Naungmaw, Kawnglangphu, and Pannandin townships (Ethnologue).
 Alternate names are Chiutse, Ch’opa, Ganung-Rawang, Hkanung, Kiutze, Nung, Nung Rawang, and Qiuze.

+The Matwang-related dialects share 82% to 99% lexical similarity.
+The Kyaikhu Lungmi and Changgong Tangsar dialects have less intelligibility with Matwang.
+Rawang shares 74% lexical similarity with Drung, 79%–80% with Anong, 81%–87% with Renyinchi (Langdaqgong Tangsar), 77% with Changgong Tangsar, 74%–85% with Lungmi, and 74%–80% with Daru-Jerwang.

 Varieties

 The Ethnologue lists the following varieties of Rawang.